dm0-/installer/README.md

 ### CentOS

-**Drop CentOS 7 support as soon as a CentOS 8 image is available.**  As usual, the software included with CentOS is wildly obsolete.
-CentOS 7 doesn't even include networkd or a UEFI stub to create bootable files.
-Some of its shortcomings can be addressed by stealing files from a Fedora package, but part of the reason for using the target distro as the build root is so that any distro-specific changes are reflected in the final output.
-Supporting features by using another distro is counter to this goal, so it is better to just not support versions that don't implement required functionality.
+There is nothing planned to change here at this point.
+CentOS must be perfect.
+All known shortcomings in the generated images are due to the status of the distro (e.g. lack of networkd, lack of ImageMagick in 8, lack of a UEFI stub in 7, etc.), so they will not be fixed by this script.

 ### Gentoo

 **Support real cross-compiling.**  I'm eventually going to use this to produce images for slow embedded chips from an amd64 workstation, so `crossdev` needs to be configured properly.

-**Figure out if the Gentoo SELinux policy is feasible to enforce with systemd.**  It's still unsupported by the distro, and forcibly enabling it results in boot failures because systemd can't even search the root directory.
+**Figure out if the Gentoo SELinux policy is feasible to enforce with systemd.**  It's still unsupported by the distro and causes severe problems with both `strict` and `targeted`.

 **Add some examples.**  All the example systems are currently Fedora-based, but Gentoo is definitely the most flexible option and needs a few practical examples so it is clear what it can do.